hackclub/winter/bellesea.md

 ## Summary

 I'm building a sectional aeronautical chart with live weather display, inspired by the [LightMap AIR](https://www.lightmaps.io/lightmap-air).
-I recently gained an interest in planes and flying, so I thought this would be the perfect opportunity to merge both interests :)) I've never built an electronics project before so i'm looking forward to learning! hehe
+I recently gained an interest in planes and flying, so I thought this would be the perfect opportunity to merge both interests :)) I've never built an electronics project before so i'm looking forward to learning!

+_Note: building this in Malaysia_

 <img width="400" alt="Screenshot 2023-01-15 at 8 57 50 PM" src="https://user-images.githubusercontent.com/65808924/212582738-24f1043e-26f3-4256-931f-34bb3689adee.png">